Did you feel a sudden jolt of frustration after seeing your online store’s sales figures?

 When you have new visitors, feature your top sellers and your best-loved products.
 If other shoppers had a great impression of these products, chances are your new visitors will feel the same way about them, too.

 They did a great job of featuring their top-selling products by adding them in the “Best Sellers” section and displaying the product photos, descriptions, and prices neatly in three rows.

-For the most part, modern ecommerce platforms enable you to add elements or sections on just about any area of your site.
+For the most part, modern e-commerce platforms enable you to add elements or sections to just about any area of your site.
 Seemingly insignificant features like these can play a huge role in increasing your site’s conversion rates.

 Personalize your product recommendations

 Personalizing your product suggestions increases your customers’ likelihood of buying your products since it’s highly relevant.